DHTMLX/docs-todolist/docs/guides/configuration.md

 Check [the list of available characters](api/configs/taskshape_config.md#list-of-characters).

-### Drag-n-drop
+### Configure drag-n-drop

-The default configuration of To Do List includes the drag-n-drop functionality.
-You can [select one or several tasks](../../#selecting-tasks) and drag the selected tasks vertically at once.
-If you need to create a copy of the selected tasks, hold the *Alt* key during drag-n-drop.
+To Do List supports drag-n-drop by default.
+You can [select one or several tasks](../../#selecting-tasks) and drag them vertically at once.
+To copy the selected tasks, hold the *Alt* key during drag-n-drop.

-There is the [`drag`](api/configs/drag_config.md) property which allows you:
+Use the [`drag`](api/configs/drag_config.md) property to adjust drag-n-drop behavior:

-- to configure the behavior of the collapsed tasks so that they don't expand when you hover them over during drag-n-drop:
+- To prevent collapsed tasks from expanding when hovered during drag-n-drop, set `expand` to `false`:

 ~~~js {7}
 const list = new ToDo("#root", {